-Net restructuring expenses in 2012 were principally related to the previously announced curtailment of manufacturing in New York and Wisconsin.
+Restructuring expenses in 2012 were principally related to a reduction in workforce in Sweden and the previously announced curtailment of manufacturing in New York and Wisconsin.
 Those costs were partially offset by a reduction in accruals related to the relocation of the Company's headquarters.

-The following tables summarize charges reported in the Statement of Operations under "Restructuring and other, net" for the first three months of 2012 and 2011:
+The following tables summarize charges reported in the Statement of Operations under "Restructuring and other, net" for 2012 and 2011: